Diabetes | Women need to be careful during menopause! Why does the risk of developing diabetes increase?

 What is menopause?

-Menopause refers to the years before and after a woman stops menstruating, typically occurring between the ages of 45 and 55.
-During this time, production of the female hormones estrogen and progesterone declines.
-These hormonal changes have a variety of physical and psychological effects, resulting in a series of symptoms known as menopause.
+Menopause refers to the period of several years before and after a woman stops menstruating.
+It typically occurs between the ages of 45 and 55.
+During this time, the secretion of the female hormones estrogen and progesterone decreases.
+This hormonal changehas various effects on the body and mind, leading to a range of symptoms known as menopausal symptoms.

 Menopausal symptoms range from hot flashes (sudden heat on the face and neck), sweating, sleep disturbances, mood swings, fatigue, and loss of bone density.
 These symptoms can interfere with daily life and are a cause of concern for many women as they go through menopause